locoframework/loco-rails/README.md

 include Loco::Emitter

 receivers = [article.user, Admin, 'a54e1ef01cb9']
-data = {foo: 'bar'}
+data = { foo: 'bar' }

-emit article, :confirmed, for: receivers, data: data
+emit(article, :confirmed, to: receivers, data: data)
 ```

 Arguments:

-1. a resource that emits an event
+1. a resource this event relates to
 2. a name of an event that occurred (Symbol/String).
 Default values are:
-	* **:created** - when created\_at == updated\_at
+	* **:created** - when `created_at == updated_at`
-	* **:updated** - when updated\_at > created\_at
+	* **:updated** - when `updated_at > created_at`
 3. a hash with relevant keys:
-	* **:for** - message's recipients.
+	* **:to** - message's recipients.
 It can be a single object or an array of objects.
-Instances of models, their classes and strings are accepted.
-If a recipient is a class, then given notification is addressed to all instances of this class that are currently signed in.
-If a receiver is a string (token), then clients who have subscribed to this token on the front-end side, will receive notifications.
-They can do this by invoking this code: `Env.loco.getWire().setToken("<token>");`
+Instances of models, their classes, and strings are accepted.
+If a recipient is a class, then given notification is addressed to all instances of this class currently signed in.
+If a receiver is a string (token), clients will receive notifications who have subscribed to this token on the front-end side.
+They can do this by invoking this code: `getWire().token = "<token>";`
-	* **:data** - additional data, serialized to JSON, that are transmitted along with the notification
+	* **:data** - additional data, serialized to JSON, transmitted along with the notification

-⚠️ If you are wondering how to receive those notifications on the front-end side, look at the [proper section](https://github.com/locoframework/loco-js#-connectivity) of Loco-JS [README](https://github.com/locoframework/loco-js).
+⚠️ If you wonder how to receive those notifications on the front-end side, look at the [proper section](https://github.com/locoframework/loco-js#-receiving-messages) of Loco-JS [README](https://github.com/locoframework/loco-js).

 #### Garbage collection